 Air Baltic, Air Berlin, Air Canada, Air Greenland, Air Iceland, Austrian Airlines, British Airways, Czech Airlines, Delta, Lufthansa, EasyJet, Edelweiss, Eurowings, Finnair, Iberia Express, Icelandair, KLM, Lufthansa, Norwegian, SAS, Transavia, Travel Service, Vueling, Wizz Air, S7, Luxair and TUI Airways.

-Iceland is increasingly popular among North Americans due their shared proximity compared to other European nations, as as a stop-over point for travels across the Atlantic.
+Iceland is increasingly popular among North Americans due to their shared proximity compared to other European nations, as as a stop-over point for travels across the Atlantic.
 The following airports offer direct flights to Keflavík:

 Anchorage, Baltimore-Washington, Boston, Chicago, Denver, Edmonton, Halifax, Los Angeles, Miami Intl, Minneapolis, Montreal, New York JFK, New York Newark, Orlando, Philadelphia, Pittsburgh, Portland, San Francisco, Seattle, Tampa Intl, Toronto, Vancouver and Washington-Dulles.